freeCodeCamp/guide/src/pages/css/class-selector/index.md

 title: Class Selector
 ---
 ## Class Selector
-A Class Selector is used in a CSS file to apply style to the HTML elements with the corresponding class name.
+A Class Selector is used in a CSS file to apply styles to the HTML elements with the corresponding class name.
 In HTML, we can set the class name for any element by adding a "class" attribute.

 Examples:
 ```html